 A team of Mongolian specialists consisting of an oncologist, hepatologists, and ultrasound and FibroScan specialists, travel from Mongolia’s capital city, visiting every health clinic in the province to provide the following free services:

 Step 1: Rapid serum tests for viral hepatitis B and C are given.

 Step 2: Those positive for HBV or HCV have an ultrasound examination.

 Step 3: Those with liver lesions are tested for AFP and are seen by an oncologist.

-Step 5:Those with signs of cirrhosis during the ultrasound exam were given a FibroScan and were seen by an hepatologist.
+Step 4:Those with signs of cirrhosis during the ultrasound exam are given a FibroScan and seen by a hepatologist.

 The hepatitis B vaccine also protects against liver cancer.
 FIRE continues to vaccinate health care workers who test negative for hepatitis B and have not previously been vaccinated.
 Vaccinations are also given to participants of FIRE’s Viral Hepatitis and Liver Cancer Screening Project who test negative for hepatitis B.